 It’s about re-aligning your attitude, not just re-phrasing your slogan.
 Be remarkable and appeal to your prospects as a friend.
 Have them looking forward to loving your “whatever”.
 Have them discover for themselves “what’s in it for them”.

 Permission Marketing is a term popularized by Seth Godin, entrepreneur, author, and speaker.
 If he were a chef, Seth Godin would be presenting food for thought.
 Delicious tidbits to whet your appetite, but you can make a stunning meal with these appetizers.

 Don’t you love an insightful comment?
 A thoughtful sentence or two that expresses the heart of an idea.
 Bold and probing, but short and sweet.
 That’s what Seth Godin produces every day on his blog and in his books, on a range of topics including marketing, writing, spreading ideas, blogging, managing your business, and living your life.

 I’m one of his MANY fans, following Seth Godin’s blog regularly and reading several of Godin’s popular books, with intriguing titles like Permission Marketing, Meatball Sundae, Purple Cow, and All Marketers are Liars.

 I’m sure Seth Godin’s advice helps me market my band for wedding and party music.
-Although with many marketing “irons in the fire”, it’s difficult to point to just one specific piece of advice that’s working well.
-Instead, all his suggestions taken together inform how well I take care of the people we entertain.
-And their “word of mouth” referrals just might be the best marketing of all, you know?
+Because I have many marketing “irons in the fire”, it’s difficult to point to just one specific piece of advice that’s working well.
+Instead, all his suggestions taken together tell me how well I take care of the people we entertain.

-One way or another, we’re all marketing something.
 How about YOU?
-Where do you get advice for your marketing?
+Where do you get advice for marketing?
 How is it working out?